jplanes/RESTful-turbine/README.md

 turbine.ConfigPropertyBasedDiscovery.app_2.instances=instance_1_app_2,instance_2_app_2

 ```
-As you may notice, this is very easy to configure but if your company has an elastic infrastructure your team will be losing several hours a week maintaining this file up to date.
+As you may notice, this is very easy to configure but if you are working inside an elastic infrastructure you will be losing several hours a week maintaining this file up to date.
+Because you have to update this file content each time you shrink or enlarge any cluster.

-#### 2. Eureka auto-discovery
+#### 2. EurekaInstanceDiscovery

-If your company is using Netflix Eureka maybe this would be your first choice.
-You can tell Turbine to load the EurekaInstanceDiscovery by adding this line to the turbine configuration file:
+You may want to take a look at [this instance discovery strategy](https://github.com/Netflix/Turbine/wiki/Configuration-(1.x)#eurekainstancediscovery-impl) if you are using [Eureka](https://github.com/Netflix/eureka).
+This strategy will listen to every change inside your infrastructure and register new monitors for each new instance:

 ```
 InstanceDiscovery.impl=com.netflix.turbine.discovery.EurekaInstanceDiscovery.class
 ```

-But, this isn't very useful if your company is not using Eureka.
-So you may want to continue reading :wink:
+But what happens if you aren't using Eureka?

-#### 3. AWS Instance Discovery
+#### 3. AwsInstanceDiscovery

-If your application is mounted over AWS you can use the official **AwsInstanceDiscovery** provided by **turbine-contrib**.
+If your application is mounted over AWS you can use the [AwsInstanceDiscovery](https://javalibs.com/artifact/com.netflix.turbine/turbine-contrib?className=com.netflix.turbine.discovery.AwsInstanceDiscovery&source) provided by [turbine-contrib](https://mvnrepository.com/artifact/com.netflix.turbine/turbine-contrib/1.0.0).
+This InstanceDiscovery will listen for changes on every AutoScallingGroup and automatically add/remove instances.

 -------

 Though all these options are great, what happens if you are using neither AWS nor Eureka?
-Is your team condemned to waste such long hours keeping every config file up to date?
+Are you condemned to waste such a long hours keeping every config file up to date?

-This is when RESTful-turbine becomes handy, it gives you the possibility of adding and deleting instances or clusters by sending some requests over HTTP.
+This is when RESTful-turbine becomes handy, it gives you the possibility to add or remove instances or clusters by sending some requests over HTTP.
 For example, if you want to register a new instance you can simply do:

 ```
 curl